 Pools By Dallas

-Pool access is granted by electronic cardkey.
+Pool access is granted by electronic card key.
 New or replacement cards can be obtained through Graham Management.
-New cards will have a $25.00 fee.
-Cards will no longer be distributed through the Copperfield Community Center.
+New cards will have a $35.00 fee.
 HOA fees are required to be at a zero balance.

 EASTON COMMONS CRIME WATCH

 Want to be involved in the crime watch team?
 We are always in need of block captains and would welcome your participation.

 Doing some landscaping and could use a discount?

 Houston Garden Centers offers coupons in every Sunday Chronicle newspaper.
 They offer on-line printable coupons as well.

 Gardening of any kind is an investment.
 Here are some helpful websites and hotlines to call.

 Gardenline with Randy Lemmon - http://www.ktrh.com/pages/gardenline2.html radio show & pod casts available.